techannihilation/lobby/README.md

 # lobby

-This is the upcoming cross-platform lobby for Tech Annihilation written in [flutter](https://flutter.dev/).
+This is the upcoming cross-plattform lobby for Tech Annihilation written in [flutter](https://flutter.dev/).

 A live version of it can be seen at [lobby.techa-rts.com](https://lobby.techa-rts.com)

-## Supported Platforms
+## Supported Plattforms

 We target: